First Aid in Saskatchewan Workplaces

 Employers, contractors, or owners must provide first aid training and have first aid supplies available at their workplaces.
 The number of first aid attendants needed, the extent of first aid training, as well as the amount and types of first aid supplies required, depend on the following factors:

-WorkSafe’s First Aid in Saskatchewan Workplaces Guide provides information about the first aid requirements, the supplies to be included in a first aid box and the recommended quantity per number of workers, and other requirements based on Class A and Class B qualifications.
+WorkSafe’s First Aid in Saskatchewan Workplaces Guide provides information about the first aid requirements, the supplies to be included in a first aid box, the recommended quantity per number of workers, and other requirements based on Class A and Class B qualifications.

-Consult Part V, First Aid, of The Occupational Health and Safety Regulations, 1996 for a complete description of requirements.
+Consult Part 5 of the Occupational Health and Safety Regulations, 2020 for a complete description of requirements.

 First aid training